 Mr. Bock’s courtroom experience extends beyond the areas of trusts and estates and includes general litigation matters as well.
 Guided by the principle that litigation is seldom the best first option, particularly in estate and family disputes, he routinely counsels clients to explore early pragmatic solutions to avoid expense, better control the outcome, and preserve relationships.

-Mr. Bock is a member of the Wichita and Kansas Bar Associations and the Kansas Trial Lawyers Association.
+Mr. Bock is a member of the Wichita Bar Associations.
 He has presented to lawyers and other legal professionals in the areas of legal ethics, probate administration and litigation, and estate planning.
-Mr. Bock is named a Rising Star for Estate & Trust Litigation in the 205-2018 editions of Super Lawyers for Missouri and Kansas.
+He has earned the designation of “Rising Star” for Estate & Trust Litigation in the 2015-2020 editions of Super Lawyers for Missouri and Kansas.

 In his free time, you might find Mr. Bock working on any number home projects, tending a wood-fired smoker, or spending time with his wife and playing with his two daughters.

 - Wichita Bar Association Young Lawyers